 AT&T Wireless Internet Router & Plans Ratings

-With the updated (and renamed) Wireless Internet Router, capped data plans by AT&T remain an intriguing option for those looking to take a "home like" phone and internet experience on the road.
+A unique device and capped data plan combo designed for rural customers, this is an option for those looking to take a "home like" phone and internet experience on the road.